dami-gupta-git/adversome/README.md

 The API's main feature is analyzing adverse effects across chemically similar compounds.
 This helps identify potential safety signals by:

-1. Finding compounds with similar chemical structures (using Tanimoto similarity)
+1. Getting compound data from CHEM
-2. Aggregating adverse event data from FDA FAERS for each similar compound
+2. Finding compounds with similar chemical structures (using Tanimoto similarity)
-3. Providing a comprehensive view of adverse effects common to structurally related drugs
+3. Aggregating adverse event data from FDA FAERS for each similar compound
-4. Supporting drug safety research and pharmacovigilance analysis
+4. Listing adverse effects common to structurally related drugs

 ## License